Advanced-computer-lab-2024/JourneyJot/README.md

 Provide a detailed description of your changes and submit the pull request for review.

+Tip: Review the Contributing Guidelines for more details.

 Credits
 React.js - Frontend Library
 Express.js - Backend Framework